Our Education Programs

-LCF works with teachers, educators and students to help promote a better understanding of Madagascar’s primates.
-Learning about lemurs and acquiring skills to address related conservation issues helps foster appreciation for the natural world.
-Our education projects span kindergarten through college and include:
+The Lemur Conservation Foundation works with community educators in zoos, schools, libraries, and elsewhere to help promote a better understanding of Madagascar’s primates.
+Students learn about lemurs and acquire age-appropriate skills to address current conservation issues.

 LCF has partnered with scientists and conservationists on the Ako Project, an international environmental education program funded by Nature’s Path EnviroKidz, the Jolly family, UNICEF, the Liz Claiborne and Art Ortenberg Foundation, the McCrae Conservation and Education Fund, and LCF.

-In 2005, LCF published a bilingual children’s book in English and Malagasy titled Ny Aiay Ako (Ako the Aye-Aye), written by the late Dr. Alison Jolly, noted primatologist and lemur biologist, and illustrated by Deborah Ross.
-That picture book has since developed into a six-book series with accompanying posters and teacher materials that explore different Madagascar ecosystems and species of lemurs.
+In 2005, LCF published its first bilingual children’s book in English and Malagasy titled Ny Aiay Ako (Ako the Aye-Aye), written by the late Dr. Alison Jolly, noted primatologist and lemur biologist, and illustrated by Deborah Ross.
+That picture book has since expanded into a six-book series with accompanying posters and teacher materials that explore different Madagascar ecosystems and species of lemurs.

 Sadly, Dr. Jolly passed away in 2014, but her legacy lives on as the Ako Project continues to grow and gain popularity with educators and conservation enthusiasts around the world.